dsibilly/yewdar/classes.md

 You gain more magic points as you rise in level.
 From levels 2 through 10, you gain Communication + 1d6 magic points whenever you level.
 From levels 11 to 20, you gain only your Communication in MP, because increasing your power reserves at higher levels is not easy.

 **Performer's Tumble**: You can prepare yourself to dodge an attack.
 Using a Ready action, you may add your Dexterity to you Defense until the start of your next turn.
-If you have the Dexterity (Acrobatics) focus, you may add your Dexterity + 2 to your Defense instead.
+If you have the Dexterity (Acrobatics) focus, you may add your focus bonus (+2 or +3) to your Defense as well.

 **Starting Talents**: You start as a Novice in Music.
 You also become a Novice in one of the following talents: Command, Intrigue, or Oratory.

 #### Level 2
-**Stunt Bonus**: Your biting wit gets the better of your foes.
-You may perform the Taunt stunt for 1 stunt point instead of 2.
+**Stunt Bonus: *Taunt***: Your biting wit gets the better of your foes.
+You may perform the Taunt stunt for 1 SP instead of 2.

 #### Level 3
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 4
 **New Specialization**: You may choose one specialization for your class.
-You gain the Novice degree of its specialization talent.
+You gave the Novice degree of its specialization talent.

 #### Level 5
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

-**Stunt Bonus**: You know how to work a room.
+**Stunt Bonus: *Sway the Crowd***: You know how to work a room.
 You can perform the  Sway the Crowd stunt for 1 stunt point instead of the usual 2.

 #### Level 6
+**Bard Song: *Song of Friendship***: You and your allies gain a +1 bonus to Communication tests that require the Etiquette, Investigation, Persuasion or Seduction focuses while Bard Song is active.

 **New Specialization Talent**: You gain the Journeyman degree of the specialization talent you gained at level 4.

-**Bard Song: *Song of Friendship***: You and your allies gain a +1 bonus to Communication tests that require the Etiquette, Investigation, Persuasion or Seduction focuses while Bard Song is active.

 #### Level 7
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 8
-**New Specialization Talent**: You gain the Master degree of the specialization talent you gained at level 4.

 **Bard Song: *Song of Captivation***: Once per round while Bard Song is active, you may use a Major action to attempt to captivate one enemy within 16 yards who can both see and hear you.
 This is an opposed test of your Communication (Performance) versus the target's Willpower (Self-Discipline).
 If you succeed, the target can take no actions on their next turn.

+**New Specialization Talent**: You gain the Master degree of the specialization talent you gained at level 4.

 #### Level 9
+**Stunt Bonus: *Tower of Will***: You are not easily flustered.
+You can perform the Tower of Will stunt for 3 stunt points instead of the usual 4.

 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

-**Stunt Bonus**: You are not easily flustered.
-You can perform the Tower of Will stunt for 3 stunt points instead of the usual 4.

 #### Level 10
-Expertise: You add your ability focus to the Stunt Die whenever you or an ally within sight is performing an ability test in which you have the ability focus as part of an advanced test.
+**Expertise**: You add your ability focus to the Stunt Die whenever you or an ally within sight is performing an ability test in which you have the ability focus as part of an advanced test.

 #### Level 11
 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

 #### Level 12
+**Inspire**: Once per combat encounter, you may use a Minor action to give one ally who can see and hear you a 1d6 bonus to their next ability test.

 **New Specialization**: You may choose one specialization for your class.
 You gain the Novice degree of its specialization talent.

-**Inspire**: Once per combat encounter, you may use a Minor action to give one ally who can see and hear you a 1d6 bonus to their next ability test.

 #### Level 13
+**Stunt Bonus: *Skillful Casting***: Casting spells has become second-nature to you, and it now expends less of your magical energy.
+When casting a spell, you can perform the Skillful Casting stunt for 1 SP instead of the usual 2.

 **New Talent**: You become a Novice in a new talent, or gain a degree in a talent you already have.

-**Stunt Bonus**: Casting spells has become second-nature to you, and it now expends less of your magical energy.
-When casting a spell, you can perform the Skillful Casting stunt for 1 SP instead of the usual 2.

 #### Level 14
 **New Specialization Talent**: You gain the Journeyman degree of the specialization talent you gained at level 12.